India’s most celebrated holiday, DIWALI, is on Monday, October 24th of this year.

 Where: Memorial Park, 21121 Stevens Creek Blvd., Cupertino

-What’s great for families: In its 19th year of celebrating Diwali, this event will feature a feast of food that appeals to all senses, cultural activities that include performances and rangoli display, arts & crafts booth, and a kids zone.
+What’s great for families: This FREE Diwali event features a feast of food that appeals to all senses, cultural activities that include performances and rangoli display, arts & crafts booth, and a kids zone.

 Diwali Fireworks Bay Area, Pleasanton